Title

 President Ferdinand E. Marcos issues Presidential Decree No. 73, calling for a plebiscite to submit the proposed Constitution of the Philippines to the Filipino people for ratification or rejection, with specific guidelines and procedures outlined for the conduct of the plebiscite.

-The people may discuss the proposed Constitution freely and publicly to be fully informed.
-However, discussions must be limited to the Constitution and must not cause disorder or endanger the security of the State.
+Discussion is allowed freely and publicly so people can vote intelligently, but it must be limited to the proposed Constitution and must not cause disorder or endanger the security of the State.

-The provisions of the Election Code of 1971 apply insofar as they are not inconsistent with the decree's provisions.
-Rights and obligations of political parties and candidates under the Election Code do not apply to the plebiscite.
+The Election Code of 1971 applies insofar as not inconsistent; however, the Election Code provisions regarding rights and obligations of political parties and candidates do not apply to the plebiscite.

 Analyze Cases Smarter, Faster